-The BWFZ is plotted on the nautical chart of the North Sea, compiled by the UK Hydrographic Office (see Figure 2.1).
+The BWFZ is plotted on the nautical chart of the North Sea, compiled by the UK Hydrographic Office. (see Figure 2.1).
 As can be observed from this plot, four parallel sandbanks are crossing the survey area.
 From shore to sea these are the Rabsbank, Schaar, Buitenbank 3 and Buitenbank 2.
 A morphodynamic desk study was carried out by Deltares (Ref.14).
 From historical bathymetric surveys in the BWFZ area Deltares has found that the water depth in the area ranges from -15 to -40 aLAT.
 The seabed morphology in this area is characterized by high sedimentary dynamics, with static shore-parallel sandbanks overlaid with dynamic shore-perpendicular sand dunes.
 The sandbanks and sand dunes observed in Belgian sector of the North Sea, directly adjacent to the BWFZ area, are up to 30 meters high and can be several kilometres wide and several tens of kilometres long (Ref.15).
-Statistical analysis of sand dunes mobility (Ref.14) shows that there are two main directions of sand dunes) can be classified in terms of dune height, spacing between features (ripples, sand waves and dunes) can be classified in terms of dune height, spacing between features and dune shape (2D or 3D) as first order descriptors (Table 2.1).
+Statistical analysis of sand dunes mobility (Ref.14) shows that there are two main directions of sand dune movement, one in NE-direction with an average speed of 1.7 m/yr and one in SW direction with an average speed of 3.2 m/yr.
+According to Ref.11, the seabed features (ripples, sand waves and dunes) can be classified in terms of dune height, spacing between features and dune shape (2D or 3D) as first order descriptors (Table 2.1).
 This classification is used to describe the morphological features in the BWFZ.